AYUSH0747/Hash_Cracker/README.md

 ## Customization
 ### Password List
 The Hash Cracker comes with a pre-generated list of 1 million common passwords stored in the ***'passwordlist.txt'*** file.
 However, you can customize this list according to your needs.
-You can replace the contents of ***'passwords.txt'*** with your own list of passwords, ensuring each password is on a separate line.
+You can replace the contents of ***'passwordlist.txt'*** with your own list of passwords, ensuring each password is on a separate line.

 ### Performance Considerations
 Please note that time required to crack a hash depends on various factors, including the processing power of your system, and the size of the password list.
 However even on a low-end system, it can check ***10,000 passwords in less than 10 seconds***.
 If you find the default list of passwords insufficent or want to improve the cracking speed consider using a larger, more comprehensive password list.